pateichler/flask-rec-league/docs/source/getting_started.rst

 A Python virtual environment is recommended for this application to maintain a clean separated workspace.
 There are many ways of setting up Python virtual environments.
 For a specific option check out `Python venv <https://docs.python.org/3/library/venv.html>`_.

+`pip <https://pip.pypa.io>`_ is used to download Python packages.
+Install pip if your system doesn't already have it installed.

 .. _installation:

 Installation